 Avenue Road Estate Documentary Film presents Moving Stories

-Working with the residents of The Avenue Road Estate in Leytonstone E11, this project aims to involve the community of the housing estate in a range of workshops and filming sessions.
+Working with the residents of The Avenue Road Estate in Leytonstone E11, this project aimed to involve the community of the housing estate in a range of workshops and filming sessions.

-The final film will capture the essence of the community in a series of archive photos, stories and memories, in a time when the tenants are about to see great changes on a regeneration project based at the estate.
-Located adjacent to Langthorne Park, the documentary film project is to be screened in September 2021 as part of Leytonstone Loves Film, the Barbican curated film festival now in its third year of community screenings in the area.
+The final film captured the essence of the community in a series of archive photos, stories and memories, in a time when the tenants are about to see great changes on a regeneration project based at the estate.
+The documentary film project was screened in September 2021 as part of Leytonstone Loves Film, the Barbican curated film festival now in its third year of community screenings in the area.
+(Photos by @treenicola LINK HERE)

 “The Avenue Road Estate has had few creative projects in the past and I am thrilled that the residents can now engage in this exciting film project to capture the history of the planned regeneration” says Cllr Jonathan O Dea, councillor for the Cathall Ward and a keen supporter of the film project from the start.